 The largest Food Desert in the country for a city its size.

-Plants with a Purpose has also led to the establishment of an organic employee workshare garden on the Sabra campus, home to our Gold LEED-certified hummus manufacturing facility in Chesterfield County, VA… which is also home to one of the most challenged areas of access in the country.
+Plants with a Purpose launched with the establishment of an organic employee workshare garden on the Sabra campus, home to our Gold LEED-certified hummus manufacturing facility in Chesterfield County, VA… which is also home to one of the most challenged areas of access in the country.

 - hours -